angoca/db2-index/Home.md

 This index does not contain any kind of content, it is just a references center.
 One reference could be cited several times.

+# A

+* Activated database
+ * DB2 Tips n Tricks Part 40 - How to Find DB was implicitly or explicitly activated or deactivated.
+DB2Academy.
+Video - https://www.youtube.com/watch?v=AdmNwiul0Yo
 # B

 * Blogs